jacentino/SqlFun/docs/Performance.md

 ## Performance

 SqlFun allows to write high-performance data access layer because:
-* you have full control over your queries, can easily analyze and tune them
+* you have full control over your queries; you can easily analyze and tune them
 * all plumbing code is generated before first use; after that not reflection is used
 * provides extensions, that allow to write more query analyzer-friendly SQL
   * [inlined collection parameters](Non-standard-parameter-conversions#simple-collection-parameters)